ileng/pythonChallenge/README.md

 pythonChallenge
 ===============

-To solve problem on python challenge
+To solve problems on python challenge and record my progress.